JoseOrtigosaFerris/DataSciencePortfolio/README.md

 the code can be found [here](https://www.kaggle.com/joseconomy/california-housing-prices-regression-under-work).

-### Minimizing the Churn Rate Through Analysis of Financial Habits¶
+### Minimizing the Churn Rate Through Analysis of Financial Habits

 Using classification techniques, the main purpose of this project is to create an algorithm that could predict if a customer it's going to churn a subscription product.
 In this way, the company will adquire knoledge about which products should improve or offer to minimize this churn rate.